akmalovaa/mikrotik-containers/README.md

 - Size of RAM: 1 GB
 - Storage size: 128 MB

-RAM total, 1Gb (of which about 650Mb is free)
+RAM total - 1Gb (of which about 650Mb is free)

 ## Collection of containers for RouterOS